 Hire the best people in-house and externally – cloud experts.

 How will DevOps in the Cloud change in the next 12-18 months?

 It’s clear that the DevOps culture will evolve, addressing new automation challenges and covering new cloud services.
 Containers and orchestrations, microservices cloud-native development and usage of managed services will be the mainstream.
 In turn, that will change the culture of development with organisations.
-As with any culture shift it’s all about the right people.
+As with any culture shift, it’s all about having the right people.

 Elena Prilutskaya Talks About a Context-Driven Approach to Software Testing.